hemantaph/ler/docs/autoapi/ler/rates/index.rst

    Instance Methods
    ----------
-   CompactBinaryPopulation has the following instance methods:
+   CBCSourceParameterDistribution has the following instance methods:

    +-------------------------------------+----------------------------------+
    | Methods                             | Type                             |